ICD-11 code : 6C40.3;

 ICD-11 definition : Alcohol intoxication is a clinically significant transient condition that develops

-during or shortly after the consumption of alcohol that is characterized by disturbances
+during or shortly after the consumption of alcohol that is characterised by disturbances

 in consciousness, cognition, perception, affect, behaviour, or coordination.
 These